-Since NFTs sprung onto the scene they have retained the attention of many.
-Although designed initially to represent digital assets, they are now being applied to physical assets as well.
+NFTs sprang onto the scene and have retained prominence in the realm of Web3.
+Although NFTs were designed initially to represent digital assets, they are now being applied to physical types of assets.

-This application is fast becoming a source of interest and concern within and outside Web3. industries.
-Various fields, particularly fashion, are currently exploring the extent to which NFTs bridge the gap in product experience between the real and the virtual worlds.
+This application is fast becoming a source of interest and concern within and outside Web3 industries.
+Various fields, including fashion, are currently exploring the extent to which NFTs can serve to bridge the gap in product experience between the real and the virtual worlds.

 In the blockchain system, NFTs ensure that each token represents a single owner's exclusive right to use digital assets.
 NFT value is subject to steady fluctuation in response to supply and demand market forces.
 What sets Phygital products apart?